dannoetc/redux-unifi-portal/docs/docs/troubleshooting.md

-# Troubleshooting (step-by-step)
+# Troubleshooting

-This is the “what do I check first?” page.

----
+Use this page as first-response runbook.

-## Basic commands
+## Quick commands

 ```bash
 docker compose ps